ABOUT | Download Profile

 Katie is a native of Bucks County, Pennsylvania outside of Philadelphia.
 The landscape and vernacular building traditions of that region helped cultivate her love for architecture and its ability to create a profound sense of place.
 Katie developed an early interest in the relationship between history, culture, and the built environment, and the ways in which these legacies can be brought together to create and influence community.

-While at Lehigh University from 2003-2007, Katie focused her work on exploring the relationship between historic and modern architecture, and cultivated methods for studying place-making.
-These interests and approaches were then further developed at the University of Virginia where she earned a Master of Architecture in 2010.
+While at Lehigh University, Katie focused her work on exploring the relationship between historic and modern architecture, and cultivated methods for studying place-making.
+These interests and approaches were then further developed at the University of Virginia where she earned a Master of Architecture.

 In nine years of practice, Katie has worked simultaneously at a variety of scales and project typologies, which range in scale from: the intimacy of private residential architecture, technology-driven boutique retail and urban commercial spaces, and larger cultural projects, such as the restoration of the historic Main Street Station train shed in downtown Richmond.
 In her work, Katie seeks relationships that strengthen architecture's role in building community.

 Katie is a licensed architect in Virginia.